MarinoGNeto/office-web/README.md

 # Office Web

-Application of approval flow of purchase requests of office supplies built on the basis of AngularJs.
+Application of Approval flow to purchase requests of office supplies built on the basis of AngularJs.
 It receive data from the office-api project!

 ## Getting Started and Installing it